It doesn’t matter whether you sell physical goods or digital products, selling online in South Africa has never been simpler.

 Here is the list of the easiest ways to take payments when you sell online in South Africa:

-There are many more ways to take payments when you sell online in South Africa (I’ll dig into those in more detail in another post) but I have listed the 5 easiest ways above.
+There are many more ways to take payments when you sell online in South Africa (I’ve created this article on the best and cheapest payment gateways in South Africa) but I have listed the 5 easiest ways above.
 Let’s look at each one of these ways to take payments when selling online in South Africa:

 EFT (Electronic fund transfer)

 Most online selling platforms allow you the option of an electronic fund transfer or aft as the form of payment. how this works is your customer will make the purchase and select the option to transfer the funds into your bank account. this is a really simple way to take payments when selling online in South Africa but there is one massive risk when taking payments this way.